psmit703/minecraft-auto-backup/README.md

 backupLogs
 backupResourcePacks

-#### deleteOldBackupsFourteenDays
+#### deleteOldBackups

 Like with lines 3 through 8, this should be either <code>True</code> or <code>False</code>.
-This option determines whether or not to delete backups older than fourteen days.
+This option determines whether or not to delete old backups.
+Backups older than x days, where x is specified in numDaysForDeletion, will be deleted automatically if this option is set to <code>True</code>.

 #### tkinter

 Like with lines 3 through 8, this should be either <code>True</code> or <code>False</code>.
 This option determines whether or not the program will display a tkinter system dialog box upon completion.

+#### numDaysForDeletion

+This specifies the number of days before a backup is considered old enough to be deleted.
+See deleteOldBackups for further details.

+#### minBackupsForDeletion

+This specifies the minimum number of backups before old backups will be automatically deleted.
+This setting overrides numDaysForDeletion; if a backup is older than x specified in numDaysForDeletion but there are not yet y specified minBackupsForDeletion, none will be deleted.
+To ignore this setting, set it to <code>-1</code>.
+Overlaps with maxBackupsForDeletion are undefined, simply because I have not tested that case.
+Similarly, I have not tested what happens if this is set to <code>0</code>.

+This setting will be ignored if deleteOldBackups is set to <code>False</code>.

+#### maxBackups forDeletion

+This specifies the maximum number of backups that may exist at any given time.
+This setting overrides numDaysForDeletion; if a backup is younger than x specified in numDaysForDeletion but there are more than y specified maxBackupsForDeletion, the oldest backup will be recursively deleted until the number of backups, including the newest backup, is equal to y.
+To ignore this setting, set it to <code>-1</code>.
+Overlaps with minBackupsForDeletion are undefined, simply because I have not tested that case.
+Similarly, I have not tested what happens if this is set to <code>0</code>.

+This setting will be ignored if deleteOldBackups is set to <code>False</code>.

 ### Windows